Rebels ask Russia for military help in eastern Ukraine

 The Russian Foreign Ministry has shrugged off the sanctions, saying that “Russia has proven that, with all the costs of the sanctions, it is able to minimize the damage.”

-In Ukraine’s east, where an eight-year conflict between Russia-backed separatists and Ukrainian forces has killed nearly 14,000 people, violence also spiked again.
+In Ukraine’s east, violence spiked again.
 One Ukrainian soldier was killed and six more were injured after rebel shelling, the Ukrainian military said.
 Separatist officials reported several explosions on their territory overnight and three civilian deaths.

 Litvinova reported from Moscow.
 Angela Charlton in Paris; Frank Jordans in Berlin; Lorne Cook in Brussels, Vladimir Isachenkov in Moscow, Frank Bajak in Boston, Robert Burns, Matthew Lee, Aamer Madhani, Eric Tucker, Ellen Knickmeyer, Zeke Miller, Chris Megerian and Darlene Superville in Washington contributed.